isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 1. How is the 14-day travel history determined?

-If the scheduled day of departure of the traveller's fight to Singapore is D (e.g. 19 October 2021), the traveller must have only travelled to or transited via one or more of the [VTL countries/regions](/vtl/requirements-and-process#countries), <a href="/shn-and-swab-summary" target="_blank">Category I countries/regions</a> and/or Singapore from D-14 to D (i.e. 5 to 19 October 2021, if D is 19 October 2021).
+If the scheduled day of departure of the traveller's fight to Singapore is D (e.g. 19 October 2021), the traveller must have only travelled to or transited via one or more of the [VTL (Air) countries/regions](/vtl/requirements-and-process#countries), <a href="/shn-and-swab-summary" target="_blank">Category I countries/regions</a> and/or Singapore from D-14 to D (i.e. 5 to 19 October 2021, if D is 19 October 2021).

-#### 2. Do I need to remain in a [VTL country/region](/vtl/requirements-and-process#countries) for 14 consecutive days before travelling to Singapore?
+#### 2. Do I need to remain in a [VTL (Air) country/region](/vtl/requirements-and-process#countries) for 14 consecutive days before travelling to Singapore?

-No, your travel history within the past 14 consecutive days before departure for Singapore may consist of one or more of the VTL countries/regions, <a href="/shn-and-swab-summary" target="_blank">Category I countries/regions</a> and/or Singapore.
+No, your travel history within the past 14 consecutive days before departure for Singapore may consist of one or more of the VTL (Air) countries/regions, <a href="/shn-and-swab-summary" target="_blank">Category I countries/regions</a> and/or Singapore.
 For example, your travel history may include 4 days in Hong Kong, 3 days in Canada and 7 days in the United States.

-#### 3. I am travelling from Singapore to a [VTL country/region](/vtl/requirements-and-process#countries) and will be back in less than 14 days.
-Will i be eligible to return to Singapore on the VTL?
+#### 3. I am travelling from Singapore to a [VTL (Air) country/region](/vtl/requirements-and-process#countries) and will be back in less than 14 days.
+Will i be eligible to return to Singapore on the VTL (Air)?

-Yes, you will be eligible for the VTL so long as your travel history within the past 14 consecutive days before departure for Singapore only consists of one or more of the VTL countries/regions, <a href="/shn-and-swab-summary" target="_blank">Category I countries/regions</a> and/or Singapore.
+Yes, you will be eligible for the VTL (Air) so long as your travel history within the past 14 consecutive days before departure for Singapore only consists of one or more of the VTL (Air) countries/regions, <a href="/shn-and-swab-summary" target="_blank">Category I countries/regions</a> and/or Singapore.
 For example, your 14-day travel history may include 5 days in Singapore, 5 days in the United Kingdom, and 4 days in Germany.

-#### 4. I am currently in a non-VTL and non-Category I country/region but will be travelling to [VTL countries/regions](/vtl/requirements-and-process#countries).
-Will I be eligible for the VTL?
+#### 4. I am currently in a non-VTL (Air) and non-Category I country/region but will be travelling to [VTL (Air) countries/regions](/vtl/requirements-and-process#countries).
+Will I be eligible for the VTL (Air)?

 You may be eligible for the VTL if your travel and transit history within the past 14 consecutive days before departure for Singapore <u>only</u> consists of one or more of the [VTL countries/regions](/vtl/requirements-and-process#countries), <a href="/shn-and-swab-summary" target="_blank">Category I countries/regions</a> and/or Singapore.